sphinx-doc/sphinx/doc/markup/para.rst

 displayed in a way that causes uses of a symbol to be rendered as hyperlinks to the definition of the symbol.
 There is this directive:

-.. directive:: .. productionlist:: [name]
+.. rst:directive:: .. productionlist:: [name]

    This directive is used to enclose a group of productions.
 Each production is given on a single line and consists of a name, separated by a colon from the